phoenix-rtos/phoenix-rtos-doc/utils/psh.md

 # Phoenix Shell (psh)

-Phoenix Shell is a compact program that enables you to control the Phoenix-RTOS from the command line.
+The Phoenix Shell is a compact program that enables you to control Phoenix-RTOS from the command line.

-`psh` presents itself with a commandline where user can enter commands to control the Phoenix-RTOS system, manage files and processes.
+`psh` presents itself with a command line where user can enter commands to control the Phoenix-RTOS system, manage files and processes.

 ## Overview
  - [How to use `psh`](#Usage)